MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2018/20180814-hyper-v-hyperclear-mitigation-for-l1-terminal-fault.md

 ## Introduction

-A new speculative execution side channel vulnerability was announced recently that affects a range of Intel Core and Intel Xenon processors.
+A new speculative execution side channel vulnerability was announced recently that affects a range of Intel Core and Intel Xeon processors.
 This vulnerability, referred to as L1 Terminal Fault (L1TF) and assigned CVE 2018-3646 for hypervisors, can be used for a range of attacks across isolation boundaries, including intra-OS attacks from user-mode to kernel-mode as well as inter-VM attacks.
 Due to the nature of this vulnerability, creating a robust, inter-VM mitigation that doesn’t significantly degrade performance is particularly challenging.

 For Hyper-V, we have developed a comprehensive mitigation to this attack that we call HyperClear.
 This mitigation is in-use by Microsoft Azure and is available in Windows Server 2016 and later.
 The HyperClear mitigation continues to allow for safe use of SMT (hyper-threading) with VMs and, based on our observations of deploying this mitigation in Microsoft Azure, HyperClear has shown to have relatively negligible performance impact.